Revanth1246/Assignment/Readme.txt

   iii) Shared_Functions->"Reusable_Functions"- Consists of the reusable functions which can be called multiple times. iV) Extent Reports - Library implemented for Test Automation Results in html format.
                      - Can customize based on the results generated.
-                     - Result file can be viewed at

-Note:Attaching Video file for the execution.